 "What has been good about this G20 is that a very clear message has been delivered by the countries of the European Union and America to Russia about how we're going to approach this in the months and years ahead," Cameron said.

 He added: "I think President Putin can see that he is at a crossroads.

 If he continues to destabilise Ukraine, there will be further sanctions.

-" - Handshake tiff -The warnings from Obama and Cameron came after Putin jetted out of Brisbane before the G20's final communique was released, in an unusual move that came after a series of tense exchanges about Ukraine.
+" - Handshake tiff -The warnings from Obama and Cameron came after Putin jetted out of Brisbane before the G20's final communique was released, in an unusual move that came after a string of tense exchanges about Ukraine.

-The bluntest took place on Saturday, when Putin approached Canadian Prime Minister Stephen Harper to shake hands, only to be told by Harper: "Well, I guess I'll shake your hand, but I only have one thing to say to you -- you need to get out of Ukraine.
+The bluntest took place on Saturday, when Putin approached Canadian Prime Minister Stephen Harper to shake hands, only to be told by Harper: "Well, I guess I'll shake your hand, but I only have one thing to say to you: you need to get out of Ukraine.

 The three countries' leaders said after talks in Brisbane that they were united in "opposing Russia's purported annexation of Crimea and its actions to destabilise eastern Ukraine, and bringing to justice those responsible for the downing of Flight MH17".